antoinebollinger/P2_bollinger_antoine/README.md

-# Openclassrooms project #2 : create a website from a mockup
+# Openclassrooms Project #2: Turn Mock-ups Into a Web Page (Html & CSS)
 ## Getting started

 You just have to clone the project on your local machine and launch the ```index.html``` file.